phaux/game-api/docs/decisions/0001-coordinate-match-status-tracking-using-signed-tokens.markdown

     * another match can be assigned to the server if it does not report starting the allocated match before this,
     * the `serverlist` needs to maintain this information in stable storage.

-  Additionally, the allocated server receives a match report token.
+  Additionally, the allocated server receives a match reporter token.
   This is a signed token with:
+  * the reporting game server as the subject,
   * the `serverlist` as the issuer,
   * the `matchmaker` as the audience,
   * a globally unique match ID (`match_id`),